 Swimming pools, spas and safety barriers

-From 5 November 2001, all new pool and spa installations must meet the requirements of the Building Regulations 2012 and comply with the minimum requirements of AS1926.1.
+All new pool and spa installations must meet the requirements of the Building Regulations 2012 and comply with the minimum requirements of AS1926.1.

 The City's Building Services Administration Officers will contact the property owner to arrange these inspections.
 Fees associated with these inspections are independent of the Building Permit application fees.
-See Four Yearly Inspection Fees below.

 Important note: Drowning is preventable.
 Adult supervision when young children are within the enclosure is essential for child safety.
 Maintain the barrier at all times.
 Do not prop the gate open.